 Information will be provided within 30 days of receipt of your request.
 The method of providing this information will be determined by the Privacy Officer, however, photographic identification may be requested.
 A charge may be imposed for processing the information.
 Should there be any inaccuracies in the information we have on file, we will record your corrections but may not erase the original record.

-Delivery of imaging data electronically: PRC uses secured internet based technology to deliver images and reports to your referring doctor.
+Delivery of imaging data electronically: PRC uses secured internet based technology to deliver images and reports.
 All of these transfers are logged.

 Delivery of Films: Our practice has a film delivery service and the utmost confidentiality and care is maintained in delivering your films.
 This service may be provided by our own staff, commercial couriers, taxis or registered post.
 If this is unacceptable to you, please arrange with our staff to collect your own films.